 December 14: Refreshed Oregon Business Plan

-The final Summit Series event will present a refreshed, long-term business strategy for recovery, with shared prosperity, as a resource to public officials in making decisions that affect the future of Oregon.
+The final Summit Series event presented a refreshed, long-term business strategy for recovery, with shared prosperity.
+Leaders from across the state provided valuable insights on key opportunities for Oregon.
+Full program video.

 We Need and Welcome Sponsors to Keep Series Events Accessible